Skip to content

 University

-You can qualify as an ergonomist by doing a degree in ergonomics.
+You can become an ergonomist by doing a degree that includes ergonomics as part of the course, for example:

 • occupational therapy